I lived in Camden for many years and loved the nightlife as well as making friends with the market traders.

 There’s been live music at this Camden Lock venue since 1973 (although it’s now also home to The Comedy Loft).
 In the ’70s it was popular with punk bands including The Sex Pistols and The Ramones, and it’s where Blondie played their first gig in the UK.

-Amongst all the new music there has also been shows by the Foo Fighters and Mumford & Sons in recent years, and it’s popular for secret shows from big bands.
-While it’s a legendary music venue it does feel tired these days.
+Amongst all the new music there have also been shows by the Foo Fighters and Mumford & Sons in recent years, and it’s popular for secret shows from big bands.
+It truly is a legendary music venue.

 Goodness, I’ve had some great nights here over the years.
 It’s a family run pub with a back room for live music, smothered in band posters.
 Before the days of the internet I used to scour the gig listings in the NME and often ended up here a few nights each week.